 Welcome to the Brain Dump: a collection of learning experiences to help you catalyze your conversational impact for a stronger Canadian agriculture industry!

-How to give a science flash talk
+How to give an ag flash talk

 Far too frequently, the people who have the most to say have the hardest time saying it.
 The world of agriculture is certainly no exception.
 Promising leaders can fail to have the impact they could due to ineffective strategies for communicating their ideas and insights or by misunderstanding the best place, time and manner in which to present information.